OxMarco/AbodeMe/README.md

 Upon starting the rental period, the tenant will be given the keycode to unlock the safety box with the entrance key, stored in *Secret Network* and burned after reading.
 In this way, the landlord doesn't have to always be present for the tenant and let them in.
 Finally, by having the dapp run on *Polygon* we were able to reduce gas costs by approximately 70%, minting the NFT containing the property data costs just a fraction of dollar compared to the $60-80 figure in Ethereum mainnet.

+Superfluid cashflows in xDAI allow capital value to be preserved from market fluctuations and can pave the way for a future implementation of a Polygon/xDAI bridge using *xPollinate*.

 A few key features of the platform:
 * completely decentralised
 * privacy preserving
 * security by default
 * collateral deposit as insurance
 * pay as you go, no hidden fees

+### Future Ideas
+Surely an integral part of the next development phase will be to debug Superfluid cashflows and port them to the *RentalToken* smart contract in order to avoid manipulation from the frontend as well as provide a better user experience.
+Secondly, users should be able to pay with Torus only, thus making Keplr wallet obsolete in the expected workflow towards a cleaner and more immediate user-centric interface.
+Lastly, collaterals should be invested into yield farming protocols like *Aave* to generate a revenue to keep the dapp alive without having to charge users for the service.

 ### Built With